 You can set the Quantity field per Tickets item to limit the number that will be sold.
 If you need to limit the number of tickets sold across different ticket items (e.g.: you can sell 300 tickets in any combination of individuals or tables), you will need to use the "Baskets & Packages" feature set to track total sales.
 See Combine For Sale Items for more details.

 # Online Ticket Sales

-Adding a new ticket item will automatically configure it to be listed on the Tickets page of any default website template that has a "Tickets" page.
+Adding a new Tickets item will automatically configure it to be listed on the default Tickets page of any default website template that has a "Tickets" page.
 This also applies to adding the Ticket Sales Pre-built section to an auction website page.